A10 Networks Gains Five Major 5G GI-LAN Security Design Wins in Second Half of 2018

 January 2019 by Marc Jacob

-A10 Networks, a provider of intelligent and automated cybersecurity solutions, announced it secured five major 5G network design wins in the second half of 2018 for its A10 Thunder® Convergent Firewall (CFW) Gi/SGi firewall solution, including three wins in the fourth quarter.
+A10 Networks announced it secured five major 5G network design wins in the second half of 2018 for its A10 Thunder® Convergent Firewall (CFW) Gi/SGi firewall solution, including three wins in the fourth quarter.

 A10 Networks was selected by these carriers in Asia and EMEA because of the Thunder CFW’s unmatched ability to meet the massive capacity demands of 4G and 5G networks with unprecedented performance and scale, comprehensive feature set, and rich automation capabilities.
 Capacity demands rise significantly in 5G networks due to substantial increases in concurrent sessions, extreme reliability and higher connections per second.
 As a result, legacy firewalls often cannot handle the traffic.
 A10 Thunder CFW outperforms all competitors in these areas.